zendeskgarden/react-components/packages/theming/src/examples/theme.md

 application in conjunction with Garden.
 One of the easiest ways to customize Garden is to modify some or all of the variables in the `theme` object passed as a prop to the `ThemeProvider`.
-Whatever `theme` you provide will be merged with the `defaultTheme` and used to style components nested under the `ThemeProvider`.
+Whatever `theme` you provide will be merged with the `DEFAULT_THEME` and used to style components nested under the `ThemeProvider`.
 Several key top-level theming objects are described below.

 ### Border Radii